xubosen/CSC207-Project-Group-262/README.md

 ## Description of Application
 - Ability to create courses, Events (Lectures, Tutorials) and Sessions and add Instructors and TAs.
-- Request for leave button that notifies others with the same role (Prof, TA) and asks if there is anyone willing to fill for them by sending it to an announcements page.
 - Ability to view which courses/events/sessions they are a part of.
 - Ability to remove other employees from any instance of course, event and/or sessions.